tobiasbach/PorchBoard/README.md

 # PorchBoard

-This is a training application.
+## This is an training application

-It shall provide an infotainment board displaying:
+## It will become an infotainment board that provides users with relevant data before they leave the house

+Incomplete list of examples:

 * weather data
   * current outdoor temperature (from personal heating system via Viessmann API)